Knights of Columbus: Early years

 The original insurance system devised by McGivney gave a deceased Knight's widow a $1,000 death benefit.
 Each member was assessed $1 upon a death, and when the number of Knights grew beyond 1,000, the assessment decreased according to the rate of increase.
 Each member, regardless of age, was assessed equally.
 As a result, younger, healthier members could expect to pay more over the course of their lifetimes than those men who joined when they were older.
 There was also a Sick Benefit Deposit for members who fell ill and could not work.
-Each sick Knight was entitled to draw up to $5 a week for 13 weeks.
+Each sick Knight was entitled to draw up to $5 a week for 13 weeks (roughly equivalent to $155 in 2022 dollars).
 If he remained sick after that, the council to which he belonged determined the sum of money given to him.

-In the post-World War II era, to enhance yields on its capital, the organization began investing in real estate leaseback transactions.
+The need for a reserve fund for times of epidemic was seen from the earliest days, but it was rejected several times before finally being established in 1892.
+It had $12,000 in assets in 1896.
+By 1897, the method of funding the program changed.
+Each member was assessed five cents a month for 100 months, so that he would contribute $5.

+Since its first loan to St. Rose Church in Meriden, Connecticut, in the late 1890s, the Knights of Columbus have made loans to parishes, dioceses, and other Catholic institutions.
+By 1954, over $300 million had been loaned and the program "never lost one cent of principal or interest."

+In the post–World War II era, the interest rates on long-term bonds dipped below levels at which the order's insurance program could sustain itself, and Supreme Knight Hart moved the order into a more aggressive program of investing in real estate.
+Under his leadership, the order established a lease-back investment program in which the order would buy a piece of property and then lease it back to the original owner "upon terms generally that would bring to our Order a net rental equal to the normal mortgage interest rate."
 Between 1952 and 1962, 18 pieces of land were purchased for a total of $29 million.
 Late in 1953 the order purchased the land beneath Yankee Stadium for $2.5 million.
 In 1971, the City of New York took the land by eminent domain.

+Between 1952 and 1962, 18 pieces of land were purchased as part of the lease-back program for a total of $29 million.
+During this time, the amount of money invested in common stock also increased.

 Modern program

-The order offers permanent and term life insurance, as well as annuities, long term care insurance, and disability insurance.
-The order has more than $109billion of life insurance policies in force and $26billion in assets as of 2019.
-A. M. Best ranked it 49th on the list of all life insurance companies in North America.
+The order offers a modern, professional insurance operation with more than $121 billion of life insurance policies in force and $26 billion in assets as of June 2023.
+This places the Order on the Fortune 1000 list and it is large enough to rank 49th on the A. M. Best list of all life insurance companies in North America.